Skip to main contentSkip to navigation

 • 4.If the pool will not import at all, do not use -f repeatedly.
 Image the drives and work from copies.

-The Risks of zpool clear
+What Are the Risks of zpool clear?

 zpool clear resets error counters on a vdev and tells ZFS to retry I/O. If the errors were transient (a loose cable), this brings the vdev back online.
 If the drive is failing, clearing errors masks the problem and allows further corruption.